19hours/sg-statutes/Acts/Casino Control Act.md

 “Authority” means the Casino Regulatory Authority of Singapore established under section 5;

-“casino” means any premises, or part of premises, within a designated site where persons may participate in one or more games approved by the Authority in any order published under section 100;
+“casino” means any premises, or part of premises, within a designated site where persons may participate in one or more games approved by the Authority under section 100;

+[Act 36 of 2012 wef 31/01/2013]

 “casino employee” means an employee having functions in or in relation to a casino;

 “casino licence” means a casino licence granted under section 49 that is in force;

+“casino marketing arrangement” means an arrangement whereby a person organises, promotes or facilitates the playing of any game in a casino by one or more patrons, for which the first-mentioned person receives from the casino operator or from the person for the time being in charge of the casino —

+(a) a commission based on the turnover of play in the casino attributable to the patron or patrons or otherwise derived from the play of the patron or patrons;

+(b) a share of the casino operator’s gross gaming revenue from the patron or patrons; or

+(c) such other form of payment or rebate, monetary or otherwise, as may be prescribed;

+[Act 36 of 2012 wef 31/01/2013]

 “casino operator” means a person who is the holder of a casino licence;